xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --o-visualization trimmed-seq.qzv
 ```

-We can drop our trimmed-seq.qzv file to the view window.
-The parameters of `p-trim-left-f`, `p-trim-left-r`, `p-trunc-len-f`, and `p-trunc-len-r` will be determined by the overall quality of the reads.
+We can then drop the trimmed-seq.qzv file into the view window.
+The parameters of `p-trim-left-f`, `p-trim-left-r`, `p-trunc-len-f`, and `p-trunc-len-r` will be determined based on the overall quality of the reads.

+To perform the denoising, we will use the following command:

 ```
 qiime dada2 denoise-paired \